Graduate

 Canceling a Graduation Application After Submission to the Registrar’s Office

-A student has ten (10) business work days after the application deadline to cancel an application.
+A student has ten business days after the application deadline to cancel an application.
 No cancellations will be accepted after this period.
 The Graduation Cancellation Form (Forms Library-WEB) must be completed and submitted to the Office of the Registrar by the graduation applicant.
 Graduation fees are non-refundable and non-transferable.

 Probation, Dismissal, and Appeals